WebDevStudios/wds-headless-wordpress/README.md

 # WebDevStudios Headless WordPress <!-- omit in toc -->

 Turn WordPress into a headless CMS.
-Used as the "backen" for our [Next.js WordPress Starter](https://github.com/webdevstudios/nextjs-wordpress-starter).
+Used as the "backend" for our [Next.js WordPress Starter](https://github.com/webdevstudios/nextjs-wordpress-starter).

 <a href="https://webdevstudios.com/contact/"><img src="https://webdevstudios.com/wp-content/uploads/2018/04/wds-github-banner.png" alt="WebDevStudios.
 Your Success is Our Mission."></a>